Acapulco Gold: History

 Acapulco Gold was a favorite strain of Carol Wayne, Paul Ferrara, and Jack Nicholson.
 Longtime NFL commissioner Pete Rozelle experimented with it around 1970, seeking to understand if marijuana would cause problems for his players.
 The rock duo Heth and Jed dealt Acapulco Gold as teenagers, and the drug dealer and Speedway bomber Brett Kimberlin claimed to have given some to future US Vice President Dan Quayle as a wedding present.
 Acapulco Gold was particularly in demand at Columbia University in the early 1970s, so much so that the university had a dedicated smuggling route via Austin, Texas.

 Reported prices for Acapulco Gold were "the astronomical sum of twenty dollars an ounce" during the 1960s, $500 per kilo in 1967, and $30 an ounce in 1972, or adjusted for inflation, equal to around $150 an ounce in 2022 USD.
 Acapulco Gold was possibly $36 per kilo at the source in Mexico in 1973.
-A For comparison, the legal price in Port Angeles, Washington was $12 per gram in November 2016.
+For comparison, the legal price in Port Angeles, Washington was $12 per gram in November 2016.

 It was incorrectly claimed as early as 1968 that the name 'Acapulco Gold' had been trademarked in anticipation of marijuana legalization; in August 1969, Harlan Ellison asserted that the trademark had been registered to tobacco company Liggett & Myers.
 In 1971, the term was used as a brand name for rolling papers intended to be sold to raise funds to campaign for marijuana legalization; Amorphia, the organization that backed the effort, eventually merged with NORML.
 The rolling papers reportedly generated most of the funding to support the 1972 California marijuana initiative Proposition 19.
 When the US Patent and Trademark Office briefly opened trade name registration for medical marijuana strains in 2010, Acapulco Gold was one of the trademarks submitted before the category was abandoned.

 During the late 1970s, as much as 20 percent of the Mexican marijuana being imported into the US was contaminated with the herbicide paraquat, which caused the plants to turn golden.
 This increased demand for the contaminated marijuana by causing it to be mistaken for higher-quality Acapulco Gold.
 The contamination was the result of a drug eradication program being carried on by the Mexican government to which the United States contributed $13 million annually.
 The Mexican Army had previously burned many of the original Acapulco Gold fields in 1967 at the urging of the US government.